Thomas-lhuillier/jcvd/README.md

 ```
 npm install
 ```
-Then edit the config.js file to set your credentials for the twitter API to work.
+Duplicate and fill config.sample.js file to set your twitter API credentials.

 ## launch our script
 ```
 node jcvd.js
 ```

 On a server, you can use Forever to run the script permanently.
 `forever start -w jcvd.js` to start the script, -w to watch for file changes.
 `forever list` to see running processes informations.